 Fitbit Versa is smaller and better looking than the Ionic, which should appeal to the female demographic.
 The water-resistant gizmo comes with a high-quality 1,000 nit display and Fitbit says its the lightest metal smartwatch sold in the US.

 When it comes to 24/7 activity monitoring the device ticks most boxes.
-The full list of sensors is pretty comprehensive: 3-axis accelerometer, 3-axis gyroscope, Optical heart rate monitor, Altimeter, Ambient light sensor, Vibration motor, Wi-Fi antenna (802.11 b/g/n) and NFC.
+The full list of sensors is pretty comprehensive and includes: a 3-axis accelerometer, 3-axis gyroscope, Optical heart rate monitor, Altimeter, Ambient light sensor, Vibration motor, Wi-Fi antenna (802.11 b/g/n) and NFC.
 You also get Fitbit’s new female health tracking feature, along with on-board storage for music and NFC payments (selected models).
 There is no built-in GPS though, only connected GPS.

 Vivoactive 3 is the successor to the Vivoactive HR, a Swiss knife of activity trackers.
 Garmin has realised that it needs to introduce a less bulky form factor if it is to appeal to a larger demographic.
-And on that count, the Vivoactive 3 does not dissapoint.
+And on that count, the next iteration in the Vivoactive series does not dissapoint.
 It now has a classy new unisex design.

 Apart from the aesthetics, built-in GPS and tracking everything under the sun, the main news here is the inclusion of Garmin Pay, a first for the company.
 Which means Garmin customers can finally pay for purchases with their timepiece.
 The new functionality is enabled by FitPay and supports Visa and Mastercard debit and credit cards from major issuing banks.

 There are 15 built-in sports profiles, including new ones for snowboarding, cardio, yoga, eliptical and stair stepper.
 Vivoactive 3 will also let you mix it up by creating customized workouts.
 Other new features include VO2Max and stress/workout tracking.